 But generally, the problems that are associated with the topic of carp and bass are minor to nonexistent.
 Bass, as well as other types of anglers, are however quick to blame carp for various problems that arise in their fishing waters.

 This is quite understandable though, as carp are such obvious and visible elements in many waters and really not at all considered a popular game fish.

 Turbidity is one such issue that’s commonly blamed on carp.

-And while they can cause some smaller waters with very soft and silty bottom sediments to cloud up, most bigger waters they are commonly found in get cloudy or muddy not because of the presence of them, but various other reasons that are often less obvious and visible.
+And while they can cause some smaller waters with very soft and silty bottom sediments to cloud up, most bigger waters they are commonly found in get cloudy or muddy not because of their presence, but because of various other reasons that are often less obvious and visible.

 Such often include either hydrological changes, fluctuation of water levels, or heavy rainfall.

 Another issue commonly associated with carp is the reduction of aquatic vegetation, e.g. weeds, plants, and grass.

 Here, it is actually not the common (or mirror) carp that should be blamed, although there is some evidence of them reducing soft-rooted and shallow-leaved vegetation, but rather the grass carp (which, funnily enough, isn’t a carp species at all though).